Homebrew/homebrew-cask/README.md

 _“To install, drag this icon…” no more!_

-Homebrew-Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI Mac applications such as Google Chrome and Adium.
+Homebrew-Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications such as Google Chrome and Adium.

-We do this by providing a friendly Homebrew-style CLI workflow for the administration of Mac applications distributed as binaries.
+We do this by providing a friendly Homebrew-style CLI workflow for the administration of macOS applications distributed as binaries.

 It’s implemented as a `homebrew` [external command](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/External-Commands.md) called `cask`.